 Children: Why Structure is Necessary for Your Successful Life

-Guys, as you are aware, games of any kind are all about rules, and you know how it feels when someone calls you a cheater or something about unfair.
-The goal of many games is to win, and everyone expects to have their fair chance at it.
+Guys, as you know, games of any kind are all about rules, and you know how it feels when someone calls you a cheater or something about unfair.
+The goal of many games is to win, and everyone expects to have a fair chance at it.
 If they lose, but everyone is following the rules, they can take the loss better and muster up the courage to try again.
 But if they lose and they know someone was changing the rules on them, they know it’s unfair.
 Nobody wants to be around someone who cheats and gets around authority.

 Parents: What You Need to Understand About the Structure in Your Children’s Life

 First of all, parents, you need to understand that your kids are very well aware of who is in charge at home.
 Setting up rules and regulations is fine, but you also need to ensure that your children abide by those rules out of love or fear.
 Fear is one of the hindrances of a child mental and social development.
 It is essential to know the difference between laws and rules.
 Early to bed, early to rise may be a routine/rule, but if sometimes children do not make it on time, there should be some flexibility instead of punishment for their behaviour.
 Remember, by force, children may develop a sense of discipline in their life but might fail in many other components like creativity or social development.
 You are always the first line of contact and trust to your children; it is necessary to build a healthy and trustful relationship with your child instead of bombarding them with rigid laws.